vmorgan-lab/pet-drs/README.md

 Resection

-The regions in the planned resection are be defined using the AAL atlas (see AAL_regions.txt).
+The regions in the planned resection are to be defined using the AAL atlas (see AAL_regions.txt).
 Users input a vector of numbers corresponding to the labels (third column in AAL_regions.txt) of the regions to be resected.
 Users can also use one of the predefined resections within the code ('Right ATL', 'Left ATL', 'Right SAH', or 'Left SAH').

 Registration